Allegheny-Computer-Science-301-F2021/exam01/exam/exam1.md

 Short Answer:
 In the associated figure of the flights data set, the x-axis has been assigned to "air_time" and the y-axis has been assigned to "distance."
 There are many qualities of the plot that indicate non-random behavior in the data.

 In clear and meaningful language, choose two (2) non-random trends in the plot that you notice.
-For each trend, discuss why you are sure that the trends in the data exist and that they are not random occurrences in the data.
+For each trend, discuss how you are sure that the trends in the data exist and that they are not random occurrences.

 ![flightPlot plot](graphics/flightPlot.png)